 Certify Training Qualifications was established to play a unique role in the vocational skills and qualifications system.
 Our work supports a wide range of learners and providers and aims to improve safety and welfare in education and early years (and beyond) through the provision of highly regarded regulated qualifications.

 ABOUT THIS QUALIFICATION

 Who is this qualification for?

-This qualification is for anyone who has a specific responsibility in Forest School settings to provide help adults and children in first aid situations.
-Learners will typically work in a forest school setting as:
+This qualification is for anyone who has a specific responsibility in a school to provide help to both pupils and adults in emergency first aid situations: